Spiritual Recognition of Adi Da > Some Initial Stories

 Osho.
 A film professional who was a devotee of Osho (Bhagwan Shree Rajneesh) and had done almost all of the filming at Osho's ashram in India had this to say: "I remember one day someone showed Osho Adi Da's book, The Enlightenment of the Whole Body.
 Osho examined it and the pictures of Adi Da, and then said, 'If you can be with this man, you are with a true Buddha.'"

 Alan Watts.
-In 1972, the well-known spiritual teacher, Alan Watts, wrote the original introduction to Adi Da's autobiography, The Knee Of Listening.
-In it, he wrote: "It is obvious, from all sorts of subtle details, that he knows what IT's all about . . .
+In 1972, the well-known spiritual teacher, Alan Watts, wrote the original Foreword to Adi Da's autobiography, The Knee Of Listening.
+In a separate endorsement, he wrote: "It is obvious, from all sorts of subtle details, that he knows what IT's all about . . .
 One who knows that he is the Godhead from the beginning doesn't have to use any kind of force to be that — whether spiritual, moral, or material. . . a rare being."

 Alan Watts